 Other features of the new library will include visible greenery areas from a larger children’s library, three computers in the same area and six adult desktops through the rest of the library.
 Laptops and tablets will be available for use in addition to a variety of electronic-friendly spaces.

 Library staff said having transportable electronics is more flexible for visitors as they can work where it’s most comfortable.

 In an effort to make the children’s area more interactive, one wall will be a board with different sized pegs children can place and remove, architect Jim Stufflebeam said.
 Another unique feature is the area’s acoustic cloud-lined ceiling, providing for optimal sound manipulation.

 More features include a teen area, small meeting spaces and a large group space for events, presentations and community use.

 For convenience, the library will have a drive-thru window for pick-up and drop-off.
 Staff has been working with the city to have a designated crosswalk either at the intersection of Blackberry and Withers Road or in the middle of the block of Blackberry and Homestead, where the library will sit across the street from Liberty Academy.
-Optimistic, the library is also working with the Liberty Parks Department to create a walking trail on the land and maybe parklike features in the future.
+Optimistic, the library group is also working with the Liberty Parks Department to create a walking trail on the land and possible parklike features in the future.

 Guests of the unveiling were invited to view renderings, do a virtual reality tour, and ask staff and architects questions about the project.

-The library will have all LED lighting, high efficiency mechanical systems, dual flow water, low-flow toilet fixtures and water bottle-filling fountain installations.
+The library will have all LED lighting, high-efficiency mechanical systems, dual flow water, low-flow toilet fixtures and water bottle-filling fountain installations.

 “We are creating a better space,” Community Relations and Planning Director Jim Staley said.
 “One that people want to spend time in.”